 The Avatar (or "My Unit" as it is called in the Japanese version), functions like the similarly player-created character of the Japan-only Fire Emblem: Shin Monshou no Nazo - Hikari to Kage no Eiyuu.
 The Avatar's default name for both genders is Robin (Rufure in the Japanese version).

-In initial character creation, the player can choose the Avatar's gender (male/female), build (child/young adult/adult), face, hair, hair color, and voice.
-For voice, the player can alternatively choose a silent protagonist option, where the Avatar communicates with other characters in very vague ways (ellipses, question marks, and exclamation marks), though this option is absent in the English version of the game.
+In initial character creation, the player can choose the Avatar's gender, build, face, hairstyle, hair color, and voice.
+The Japanese version of the game includes a special silent protagonist option, where the Avatar communicates with other characters in very vague ways (ellipses, question marks, and exclamation marks).

 On the second page of character creation, the player can enter the Avatar's name, birthday (month and day), "asset" (strongest stat), and "flaw" (weakest stat).

 At the beginning of the game, the Avatar has a dream in which he and Chrom work together and defeat the evil Validar, but their victory is short-lived when a desperate attack by Validar causes the Avatar to lose control of himself and kill Chrom.